 The latest round of violence between Gaza and Tel Aviv is, allegedly, the most destructive fight between the Israelis and the Palestinians, since 2014.
-According to latest statics by the Palestinian Ministry of Health, announced on May 21st, the death toll in Gaza reached a total of 232 Palestinians, including 65 children, while at least 1900 Palestinians have been injured.
-Meanwhile, the Israeli Aviation stroke residential buildings and individual properties in Gaza, including a 12-storey building that housed media offices owned by major regional and international media organizations.
-The Israeli military justified destroying the buildings by saying that they were used as hideouts for Hamas’ leaders and militants.
+According to the latest statistics by the Palestinian Ministry of Health, announced on May 21st, the death toll in Gaza reached a total of 232 Palestinians, including 65 children, while at least 1900 Palestinians have been injured.
+Meanwhile, Israeli Aviation struck residential buildings and individual properties in Gaza, including a 12-story building that housed media offices owned by major regional and international media organizations.
+The Israeli military justified destroying the buildings by saying that they were used as hideouts for Hamas leaders and militants.

 Egypt has a very long history of intermediating in the Israeli-Palestinian conflict; a history as old as the conflict itself.
 Egypt was the only country that took real steps, beyond verbal condemnations and objections, towards ending the latest episode of the Israeli-Palestinian crisis.
 Since the beginning of the conflict, Egypt has been making daily calls with Israeli officials and Hamas leaders, urging them to halt the fight and sit for negotiations.
 Meanwhile, Egypt opened Sinai for Gazan civilians who are seeking shelter and medical aid, despite the risk this may have entailed on the security situation in Sinai.
 On May 18th, following a trilateral summit between the Egyptian, Jordanian, and French leaders, President El-Sisi announced allocating 500 million dollars for reconstructing Gaza.

-As Ibn Khaldun, once, said: “geography is destiny.”
+As Ibn Khaldun, once, said: “Geography is destiny.”
 Egypt’s geographic neighboring with Gaza and Israel is one reason for the validity and effectiveness of Egypt’s intervention to solve the Israeli-Palestinian episodes of violent clash.
 But that is not all.
 The smart strategy of El-Sisi’s leadership to keep balanced relations, unlike his predecessors, with Israel, the Palestinian Authority, and even Hamas is the real reason behind Egypt’s recent success in brokering the ceasefire between Israel and Hamas.
-However, there is a realistic limit to what Egypt can solely do for ending the decades-long Israeli-Palestinian conflict.
+However, there is a realistic limit to what Egypt can solely do to end the decades-long Israeli-Palestinian conflict.